IvanDerdicDer/NeuralNetworkButBetter/README.txt

             (sum of the return list is 1)
         addLayer(self, numberOfNodes: int) - add a layer of numberOfNodes nodes layerSum(self, inputValues: list[float], numberOfLayers: int) -> list[float]
+            - runs one layer
-            - a recursive function that goes trough the layers and executes the neural network runNetwork(self, inputList: list[float]) -> list[float]
+        runNetwork(self, inputList: list[float]) -> list[float]
             - checks if the network can be ran with the given input list
+            - runs the network

 # MutatableNeuralNetwork.py #
 Inherits the NeuralNetwork class.
 Expands it for genetic algorithm learning.